 For more information

 The Council has appointed Corporate and Organisational Development Manager, Sharon Scott, to handle enquiries about its obligations under the Act.
-Sharon Scott may be contacted on 5775 8555 or by email firstname.lastname@example.org if you wish to obtain further information about the Council’s protected disclosures policy or procedures, or if you wish to arrange a confidential meeting to discuss any matters of concern.
+If you wish to obtain further information about Council’s Public Interest Disclosures Policy and/or procedures, or if you wish to arrange a confidential meeting to discuss any matters of concern, Ms Scott may be contacted on 5775 8555 or by email - firstname.lastname@example.org -